 A living wage employer pays all direct and indirect employers the living wage rate for the region(s) in which they operate.
 Visit Living Wage Regions to find your local living wage.

 WHAT IS THE LIVING WAGE EMPLOYER CERTIFICATION PROCESS?

-4. Recognition.
+- Recognition.
 We’ll publicly recognize your organization or business through social media, events and publications.
 Your business or organization will be listed in our employer directory and map.